European Championships 2022 gymnastics: how is gymnastics scored and judged

 How to watch the gymnastics?

-What happened in the team events?
+What happened in the Commonwealth Games?

 Teenager Ondine Achampong nailed her crucial final vault to land women’s team gymnastics gold for England at Arena Birmingham on a night that could have spelled the swansong of former world medallist Claudia Fragapane.